-Tip: If visiting museums is high on your Vienna to-do list, consider the Vienna museum pass that can save time and money.
+Pro Tip: If visiting museums is high on your Vienna to-do list, consider the Vienna museum pass that can save time and money.
 There are two options to choose from, so you will need to decide which works better for you.
-More info below.

 Top Tips for Visiting Vienna on a Budget

 The Vienna currency is the Euro.
 Check current exchange rates.

 Vienna Card vs Vienna Pass

 In Vienna, there are two popular sightseeing cards that can help tourists save money.
 The Vienna Card offers discounts to more than 200 Vienna attractions.
 The Vienna Pass offers free entry into more than 60 attractions.
 Both are available for multiple days (which cost more money) and include discounts/entry into the cities top sights.
 A third option is the Vienna Flexi Pass, which is probably more suitable for longer stays, but for a flat rate, offers entry into 3, 4 or 5 sights over a 30-day period.

 Tip: Sightseeing passes can be purchased in advance.
 For more information or to purchase: